Rookout/deployment-examples/java-dropwizard/README.md

 A sample app for debugging DropWizard using Rookout.

+This sample may be out of date.
+If you face any issues, please reach out to mailto:support@rookout.com and let us know.

 ## Overview

 Included with this application is an example of the optional DB API module.
 The examples provided illustrate a few of